codingbyfreddish/Portfolio-Project-2/README.md

 * The quotes are from [https://www.the-philosophy.com/](https://www.the-philosophy.com/top-20-philosophical-quotes)

 ## Acknowledgments
-* **My Mentor Ronan McClelland came up with some great ideas to really elevate the project.**
+* **My Mentor Ronan McClelland came up with some great ideas to really elevate the project, and for future projects as well.
+Thank you Ronan!**